Online Semiparametric Regression via Sequential Monte Carlo: Preliminary Infrastructure

 \section{Preliminary Infrastructure}

-Real-time semiparametric regression via sequential Monte Carlo depends on some fundamental concepts and results, which we lay out in this section.
+Online semiparametric regression via sequential Monte Carlo depends on some fundamental concepts and results, which we lay out in this section.
 Throughout this section $I(\Psc)$ denotes the indicator of the proposition $\Psc$ being true.